 A key question surrounding our findings is why cutting road taxes would lead to a sustained decline in local house prices.
 In this section, we argue that these results are consistent with classical insights from the literature on local public finance, especially the work of Tiebout (1956) and Oates (1972).
 Specifically, cutting road-maintenance tax levies reduces local government funds, which in turn constrains the government’s ability to provide road-upkeep services.
 This deterioration in road quality then directly and indirectly lowers housing values.
 Three interconnected channels explain this relationship.

 Road Tax Cuts and Reduced Road Maintenance Funds.
 Local governments in Ohio, like those in many other U.S. states, rely on property taxes and dedicated road levies to fund local public goods.
 The Oates (1972) decentralization theorem highlights that local authorities can generally provide public services in a manner better aligned with resident preferences than would a higher-level government, provided they have adequate revenue sources.
 When a renewal levy fails at the ballot box, one of these critical revenue sources vanishes.
 Consistent with the premise that local road quality is a “local public good,” losing a dedicated revenue stream substantially weakens a city’s ability to maintain or upgrade roads.
-Empirically, we surmise the size of the drop in maintenance funds available to local governments (see Section 1).
-In the spirit of Tiebout (1956), local residents effectively “vote” on their tax and expenditure bundles, which results in a budgetary contraction.
-Absent compensating resources from state or federal authorities, the lower tax revenue directly leads to a loss in funding for these local governments, with ripple effects for local roads and infrastructures.
+Empirically, we surmise the size of the drop in maintenance funds available to local governments (see Section 1 do we?
+I don't see where it is).

 Declining Road Quality.
 Results from our AI model-based road-quality measure in Section 4.1 show a marked decrease in road quality following the cessation of renewal levies.
 The resulting deterioration in road quality may be accompanied by ride discomfort, declining aesthetics, and reduced usability of neighborhood roads.
 This is precisely what a local public goods framework would predict: fewer financial resources for upkeep immediately impact the